Margaret Sullivan (journalist)

-Margaret M. Sullivan (born 1957) is an American journalist who is executive director for the Craig Newmark Center for Journalism Ethics and Security at Columbia Journalism School and media, politics, and culture columnist for The Guardian US.
-She previously worked as media columnist for The Washington Post, as fifth public editor of The New York Times, and as editor and vice-president of The Buffalo News.
+Margaret M. Sullivan (born 1957) is an American journalist who is the media, politics and culture columnist for The Guardian US.
+Her previous roles include a two year appointment directing the Craig Newmark Center for Journalism Ethics and Security at Columbia Journalism School, media columnist for The Washington Post, serving as the fifth public editor of The New York Times, and as editor and vice-president of The Buffalo News.

 Biography

 Sullivan is a native of Lackawanna, New York.
 She is the daughter of John Sullivan, an attorney, and Elaine Saab Sullivan, a department store buyer and school teacher.
 She graduated from Nardin Academy in Buffalo, where she served as editor in chief of the school newspaper and captain of the basketball team.
 She is a graduate of Georgetown University.
 She also holds an M.S.J. from Northwestern University's Medill School of Journalism.
 Sullivan joined The Buffalo News in 1980 as a summer intern, becoming the paper's first female editor in 1999.
 In 1985, she married fellow Buffalo News journalist Charles Anzalone.
 They had two children before divorcing in 2007.

 Sullivan was appointed to the Pulitzer Prize Board in 2011.
 She has been a juror several times and has served as the chairwoman of the commentary jury in 2006.
 She has been elected a director of the American Society of News Editors and led its First Amendment committee.
 Sullivan is also the author of Ghosting the News: Local Journalism and the Crisis of American Democracy, which was published by Columbia Global Reports in 2020, and her memoir, Newsroom Confidential: Lessons (and Worries) from an Ink-Stained Life, which was published by St. Martin's Press in 2022.
+In a New York Times review Steve Coll, the former dean of Columbia Journalism School called Sullivan "the critic American journalism requires, a veteran practitioner with street cred, still in touch with the 'unaccountable joy' of reporting and writing that continues to draw talented young people to the field."

 Career

 The Buffalo News

 Sullivan was the first woman to serve as the editor and as the managing editor of The Buffalo News, the largest newspaper in Western New York, after previously working as a reporter and columnist.
 Sullivan focused The Buffalo News's reporting on poverty, economic development and inequities in public education and established its first investigative team.
+During her tenure the Buffalo News received the New York News Publishers Association for Distinguished Community Service seven years running.

 She was criticized for the newspaper's reporting of the 2010 City Grill shooting, after she allowed the victims' criminal records to be published as a front-page story.
 Buffalo's black community responded by staging public burnings of the newspaper in protest.
+After meeting with community leaders, she made changes to improve the paper's coverage of the black community and established a community advisory board.